elizabeth-suehr/LIGGGHTS_CFDRC/README.md

 >  This code is a work in progress.
 Assume it only runs what has been tested and validated.

 Results for the current dev branch should always be in [./scripts](./scripts/readme.md).
-As of right now a push into the dev branch should indicated that Single Spheres, Rod2, and multisphere13 have been tested and validated.
-This list will eventually grow to include mixtures of single and multispheres, superquadric spheres.
+As of right now a push into the dev branch should indicated that Single Spheres, Rod2, Rod4, Rod6, and multisphere13 have been tested and verified.
+This list will eventually grow to include mixtures of single and multispheres, superquadric spheres, and superqudric cylinders.

 # Current Progress